-Breach of the Medicines Regulations is in most cases a criminal offence, and the MHRA has an Enforcement Division that considers and manages prosecutions.
+A breach of the Medicines Regulations is in most cases a criminal offence, and the MHRA has an Enforcement Division that considers and manages prosecutions.
 When the MHRA identifies a potential breach of the legislation, a letter is sent to the individual outlining the Agency's provisional view.
 The letter will generally list the potential breach or breaches and any public health risk identified where appropriate, along with any action the MHRA requests the company to take.
-The process to resolve such issues tends to be informal, with individuals agreeing to take voluntary action, so prosecutions are rare.
-Offences under the Medicines Regulations are usually triable either way (i.e., in summary proceedings before magistrates or on indictment before a Crown Court judge and jury, depending on the seriousness of the breach).
-They usually carry a penalty of a fine on summary conviction or an unlimited fine and the possibility of up to two years in jail on indictment.
-The historic limit of £5,000 for fines on summary conviction has recently been removed.
+The process to resolve these issues tends to be informal, with individuals agreeing to take voluntary action, so prosecutions are rare.
+Offences under the Medicines Regulations are usually triable either way (i.e., in summary proceedings before magistrates or on indictment before a crown court judge and jury, depending on the seriousness of the breach).
+They usually carry a penalty of a fine on summary conviction, or an unlimited fine and the possibility of up to two years in jail on indictment.
+The historic limit of £5,000 for fines on summary conviction was removed for offences committed after March 2015.